 How Are Decisions Made Regarding Acquisitions?

-The Open Space and Mountain Parks division acquires properties based on the Open Space Acquisitions and Management Plan 2013 - 2019 , adopted by the Boulder City Council in 2013.
-Recommendations for acquisitions are approved by the Open Space Board of Trustees and Boulder City Council pursuant to the City of Boulder Charter, Article XII, Open Space.
+The Open Space and Mountain Parks division acquires properties based on the OSMP Master Plan, adopted by the Boulder City Council in 2019.
+Recommendations for acquisitions are made by the Open Space Board of Trustees and approved by Boulder City Council pursuant to the City of Boulder Charter, Article XII, Open Space.

 Methods to acquire properties:

-- Property purchases: Fee interest acquisitions are based on fair market value.
+- Property purchases: Fee interest acquisitions are typically based on fair market value.

-- Bargain and sale agreements: Involve a donation of land as one of the components.
+- Bargain and sale agreements and land donations: Involve a donation of land as one of the components.